Bank Runs With and Without Bank Failure: Conceptual Framework

 Another view is that runs themselves are not the root cause of severe downturns, but are instead primarily a reflection of deeper fundamental solvency problems \citep{AdmatiHellwig2014,Gennaioli2018,Baron2021}.
 Solvency problems are the cause of severe economic contraction, as in models of the bank lending channel \citep{Holmstrom1997,GertlerKiyotaki2010}.
 Bank capital is the key state variable capturing the ability of the banking system to intermediate funds.
 If runs often arise in response to these fundamental weaknesses, they may be the trigger that results in inevitable bank failures and economic costs, but not their root cause.
 In this view, avoiding runs would not prevent the costs of poor fundamentals.
 At the same time, even if runs are not the root cause of banking sector distress, runs may be an important amplification mechanism for bad fundamentals, leading to worse outcomes than if the run were averted \citep[e.g.,][]{Goldstein2005,Gertler2015}.

 While these two views are challenging to fully distinguish, they entail different empirical implications.
-On the one hand, if runs themselves are key turning points and the primary cause of distress, then runs should typically be associated with severe outcomes.\footnote{Of course, observing severe outcomes after runs does not imply that the run was the \textit{cause} of these outcomes, so this is a necessary but not sufficient condition.} Moreover, if runs are the root cause of distress, they should be associated with severe outcomes irrespective of a bank's initial fundamentals.
-On the other hand, if runs themselves are not the root cause of distress, runs should only be associated with severe consequences when they result in failure and the consequences of failures with runs and bank failures without runs should also broadly be comparable.
-Moreover, in that case, runs should result in the failure of banks with weak fundamentals but be less costly for banks with sound fundamentals.
+On the one hand, if runs themselves are key turning points and the primary cause of distress, then runs should unconditionally be associated with severe outcomes, irrespective of a bank's initial fundamentals.\footnote{Of course, observing severe outcomes after runs does not imply that the run was the \textit{cause} of these outcomes, so this is a necessary but not sufficient condition.} On the other hand, if runs themselves are not the root cause of distress, runs should only be associated with severe consequences when they result in failure.
+In that case, runs should result in bank failure and large economic contractions when they occur in banks with weak fundamentals, but they should be less costly for banks with sound fundamentals.

-Finally, even absent outright bank failure, runs may have adverse real effects by reducing the quantity and increasing the cost of bank funding, thereby increasing the cost of credit intermediation.
-Theoretical models of the \textit{bank lending channel} capture the idea that financing constraints among borrowers and banks imply real effects of shocks to bank funding or capital \citep{Holmstrom1997}.\footnote{A large empirical literature finds evidence for this channel \citep[e.g.,][]{PeekRosengren2000,KhwajaMian2008,Ivashina2010,ChodorowReich2014,Huber2018}.} Again, in cases where banks survive a run, bank-lending channel models predict that the cost of these runs is higher in weaker, less well-capitalized banks.
+Finally, we note that, even absent outright bank failure, runs may have adverse real effects by reducing the quantity and increasing the cost of bank funding, thereby increasing the cost of credit intermediation.
+Theoretical models of the \textit{bank lending channel} capture the idea that financing constraints among borrowers and banks imply real effects of shocks to bank funding or capital \citep{Holmstrom1997}.\footnote{A large empirical literature finds evidence for this channel \citep[e.g.,][]{PeekRosengren2000,KhwajaMian2008,ChodorowReich2014,Frydman2015,Huber2018}.} Again, in cases where banks survive a run, bank-lending channel models predict that the cost of these runs is higher in weaker, less well-capitalized banks.
 Our analysis will thus compare runs with and without failure in weak and strong banks to test this idea.

-\begin{prediction} \textbf{Real consequences of runs and failures.}
+\begin{prediction} \textbf{Real consequences of runs and failures:}

 (a) If runs themselves are key turning points and the primary cause of distress, then runs should typically be associated with severe outcomes, irrespective of initial bank fundamentals.